UCI Health serves nearly 4 million people in Orange County, western Riverside County and southeast Los Angeles County.

 UCI Health is eligible for the U.S. government’s 340B program — which requires pharmaceutical companies to supply outpatient drugs to qualifying healthcare organizations at significantly reduced prices — because it serves a disproportionate share of low-income Medicare and Medicaid patients.

-In fiscal 2018, it provided $77.4 million in charity care and about $95.1 million in uncompensated care, largely to Medi-Cal and uninsured patients in accordance with the organization’s financial assistance policy.
-Since there is no county hospital, about 75 percent of UCI Health patients are insured by government payers.
+In fiscal 2021, it provided $77.4 million in charity care and about $95.1 million in uncompensated care, largely to Medi-Cal and uninsured patients in accordance with the organization’s financial assistance policy.
+Since there is no county hospital, about 75% of UCI Health patients are insured by government payers.
 California has one of the lowest Medicaid provider reimbursement rates in the country, and the prices of specialty services are much higher than the reimbursement received.

 As a result, UCI Health incurs uncompensated costs for cancer, trauma, burn, mental health, organ transplant and emergency care.